 There are a couple of disadvantages associated with the Prioritisation Matrix.
 Most significantly, it’s often difficult to determine the importance of a task accurately.
 This means that you may end up delegating a task to the wrong resource and experience a drop in quality.
 Furthermore, it’s important to remember that it may not always be possible to act immediately when you’re dealing with urgent activities.
 Lack of knowledge, lack of time, regulations and bureaucracy or multiple urgent/important tasks can make that impossible, rendering the Priority Matrix a little less effective when it comes to decision-making and time management.

 How to use the Eisenhower Box to manage your tasks and workload

 The Urgent/Important Matrix can be an excellent starting point for work and project management.
 After you’ve assigned your tasks to the appropriate quadrant, you can start setting up time management processes to help you deal with important activities in a timely fashion.
-For example, you could use Dropbox to manage your to-do list more effectively.
+For example, you could use Dropbox to manage your to-do list more effectively, build a timeline template.
 You can use these task management tools to assign urgent/non-important tasks to other members of your team, while you can also set due dates and reminders for important/non-urgent tasks that can be scheduled for a later date.

 Furthermore, you should consider combining the Eisenhower Box with other time management approaches for a better result.
 For example, Eat the Frog.
 Eat the Frog stems from a saying from Mark Twain, who stated, “If it’s your job to eat a frog, it’s best to do it first thing in the morning”.
 In a business context, this means that you should tackle your biggest or most complex task first, before moving onto the smaller tasks that you can prioritise based on other factors, like deadlines.
 There’s also the ABCDE method, wherein you essentially take your tasks and assign them a letter value based on order of importance, before completing them in that order.